Ritamay/Getting-and-Cleaning-Data-Course-Project-1/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Note: '''reshape2''' and '''data.table''' packages are required, the scrip will take care to install/load the packages.
+Note: "reshape2" and "data.table" packages are required, the scrip will take care to install/load the packages.